TrevorDrayton03/22SENG3210_BrendanTrevor_Code/README.md

 To login as a manager: try username u1 and password u1.

-To login as a voter: try username u2 and password u2 or u3 + p3.
+To login as a voter: try username u2 and password u2, or u3 and p3.